Sailability In Scotland

 RYA Scotland works with a number of partners including RYA Sailability to help make our sport accessible to all.

 A centre of excellence is about a lot more than just having the right equipment; it is about the community around the centre.
 This community of professionals, participants and volunteers are who help the centre truly excel.
+Castle Semple is happy to have volunteers and instructors who want to improve their skills come along and work with them during their normal work, contact David at the centre for more information.

 RYA Sailability has a well-established national programme of activity to develop disability sailing.
 In Scotland they support a Regional Organiser who works with RYA Scotland and a variety of clubs and centres to deliver a programme of activity around the country.